 I agree with the actions of the ground crews as well as the pilots, tuxedos and all.
 Lt.
 Taylor also expressed frustration due to his injury, because his tuxedo was a rental and he would not get his deposit back.

 Both pilots flew against the first and second waves of attack.
 Some credit them with three kills between them, others four.
 Welch flew one more mission than Taylor who finally had his wound attended to.
 They were credited with at least 3 kills, likely 4.
 For these actions against overwhelming enemy forces, Lt Taylor was awarded the Distinguished Service Cross(DSC) and Purple Heart, 2nd Lt Welch was also awarded the DSC.
 Both were recommended for the Medal of Honor.
 They were denied the Medals of Honor because they defied orders.
-I feel they should have received the medals because they defied orders.
+I feel they should have received the medals partially BECAUSE they defied orders.

 Unusual fashion was a theme of the day.
 2nd Lt.
 Philip Rasmussen also led a flight of pilots up this day during the first attack.
 Not to be outdone by the Taylor and Welch, Rasmussen was in his purple PJs!
 And a gun belt.
 Also in order to out do Taylor and Welch he and his fellow flight group took off in P-36s.
 There were VERY out of date fighter planes.